 Brenda Beers-Reineke holds Bachelor of Elected Studies and Master of Business Administration degrees from Thomas More University and a Juris Doctor from Salmon P. Chase College of Law.
 After a long corporate career she served most recently as an Assistant Commonwealth's Attorney, focusing on the HEART (Heroin Expedited Addiction Recovery Treatment) Program, in Kenton County.
 Brenda was appointed to the Board on January 17, 2019.

 Larry R. Brock, Parole Board Member

 Larry R. Brock has worked in the criminal justice system his entire career, beginning as a Military Policeman in the U.S. Army.
-Her further served with the Richmond Police Department before joining the U.S. Bureau of Alcohol, Tobacco, Firearms & Explosives as a criminal investigator and supervisor.
+He further served with the Richmond Police Department before joining the U.S. Bureau of Alcohol, Tobacco, Firearms & Explosives as a criminal investigator and supervisor.
 Upon retiring from ATF after 23 years of service, he was appointed as the Chief of Police for the Richmond Police Department where he served for nine years.
 He is a graduate of Eastern Kentucky University with a B.S. in Police Administration and a minor in Journalism.
 He was appointed to the Parole Board on May 23, 2016.

-George Carson, Parole Board Member
+Bridget Skaggs Brown, Parole Board Member

 Melissa Chandler, Parole Board Member